 Each year, winter keeps everyone stuck inside, especially in frigid northern climates.
 The days turn into weeks, and weeks become months, and over time, you and your kids develop the all-too-familiar “cabin fever,” not to mention all of the time spent inside doing schoolwork, even during warmer months.
 The fact is, too much time spent indoors, no matter the time of year, has a negative impact on health, learning, and even socialization.

-An experiment by the National Institute of Health (NIH) showed that 81 percent of participants saw an increase in creativity after simply taking a walk outside.
+An experiment by the National Institutes of Health (NIH) showed that 81 percent of participants saw an increase in creativity after simply taking a walk outside.
 Creativity isn’t just a part of art class; it’s an important foundational building block for critical thinking in every subject.

 Socialization and Community

-Playgrounds and group outdoor settings can be a welcome change in the spring months for homeschooled kids because there’s an opportunity to engage with other children, outside, in an open environment.
-They can play hide and seek or capture the flag, swing together on the swingset, or even bring along a picnic, all while socializing with children their age.
+Winter can be isolating for everyone, even adults.
+Being outside is freeing.
+Playgrounds and outdoor group settings can be a welcome change in the spring months for homeschooled kids because there’s an opportunity to engage with other children in an open environment.
+They can play hide and seek or capture the flag, swing together on the swing set, or even bring along a picnic, all while socializing with children their age.

 If the park has an open green area, bring your school materials along for lessons after playtime.
-If you’re part of a co-op, the school day could be completely outside in the green area, with playground breaks between subjects.
+If you’re part of a co-op, the school day could be completely outside in the green area, with playground breaks in between subjects.